 All of the voting FOMC members voted in favor of today’s policy action.
 This shows there are no strong inflation hawks who were willing to go against the majority in favor of a rate hike at this meeting.

 Future FOMC Meetings

-Deposit Account Strategies
+Deposit Account Rate Predictions and Strategies

-Let’s assume we get three more Fed rate hikes in 2018 and three more in 2019.
+Let’s assume we get two more Fed rate hikes in 2018 and three more in 2019.
 That would result in a federal funds rate in a range of 2.75% to 3.00% near the end of 2019.
 Let’s assume internet savings account rates exceed the federal funds rate in a pattern similar to both today and back in 2007.
 Also, let’s assume the top 5-year CD rates will be slightly higher than the top internet savings accounts.
-I think it could be anywhere from only 0 bps to what we see today (130 bps).
-For the sake of simplicity, let’s assume a range of 50 to 100 bps.
+I think it could be anywhere from only 0 bps to what we see today (110 bps).
+For the sake of simplicity, let’s assume a range of 50 to 125 bps.
 So based on these assumptions, we can make guesses about the top internet savings account rates and top 5-year CD rates at the end of 2018 and 2019:

 - Possible Rates by the End of 2018: